Man faces 20 years in prison after jumping from plane in Los Angeles

 The passenger sitting next to Victoria Dominguez told authorities that he kept looking around and fidgeting.
 He asked her where she was going, and she said it was not his business.
 She said he then whispered to her that he needed to get off the plane and was going to jump out.
 “I'm serious,” he said.

-Victoria Dominguez, however, told the FBI that he had he heard other passengers laugh and say they were going to a different destination, the complaint says.
+Victoria Dominguez, however, told the FBI that he had heard other passengers laugh and say they were going to a different destination, the complaint says.
 He panicked.
 He “sprinted” toward a flight attendant at the front of the plane around 7 p.m. and said he wasn't feeling well and needed to get off the flight.

 The flight attendant said the plane was about to take off and they began to struggle, the complaint says.
 He pounded on the locked cockpit door and tried to open it as the flight attendant prayed the pilots — who were confused by the banging — would not open the door, according to the document.